XnosmirC/XnosmirC/README.md

 - 👋 Hi, I’m @XnosmirC
 - 👀 I’m interested in coding, gaming, and modding
-- 🌱 I’m currently translating python to Javascript.
+- 🌱 I’m currently modifying ArchLinux to create something new.
 - 💞️ I’m looking to collaborate on anything that I can learn
 - 📫 How to reach me: https://discord.gg/ZBhATdsuvr
 - 😄 Pronouns: He/Him